-SPVs are extremely common in the alternative investment sphere.
-A timely example would be that of the special purpose acquisition company (or SPAC).
-An SPAC is an SPV in the form of a corporation, designed to aggregate investor capital and go public prior to merging in a target operating company.
-Utilizing an SPAC to access public capital is leaner, quicker, and less costly than the traditional IPO approach.
+Another timely example would be that of a Special Purpose Acquisition Company (or "SPAC").
+A SPAC is an SPV in the form of a corporation, designed to aggregate investor capital and go public prior to merging in a target operating company.
+Utilizing a SPAC to access public capital is leaner, quicker, and less costly alternative to the traditional IPO approach.
 SPACS burst on the scene during 2018, and since then over 272 have been taken public, representing over \$88 billion of investor capital.